 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 When we provide investment advice to you regarding your retirement plan account or individual retirement account, we are fiduciaries within the meaning of Title I of the Employee Retirement Income Security Act and/or the Internal Revenue Code, as applicable, which are laws governing retirement accounts.
+We have to act in your best interest and not put our interest ahead of yours.
+At the same time, the way we make money creates some conflicts with your interests.
 Here is an example to help you understand what this means:

-All investment advisers face conflicts of interest which are inherent in the business.
+- All investment advisers face conflicts of interest which are inherent in the business.
 Our primary source of compensation is through asset based fees.
-Therefore, we are incentivized to acquire new clients and to increase assets under management.
-Other conflicts of interest result from other business activities we engage in and relationships we have with business partners and third parties, or affiliations we have established with other financial institutions.
+Therefore, we are incentivized to acquire new clients and to increase assets under management. - Other conflicts of interest result from other business activities we engage in and relationships we have with business partners and third parties, or affiliations we have established with other financial institutions.
+For example, we receive additional compensation from certain product sponsors, vendors and independent money managers that we recommend to clients.